JOIN US

 - Note: Priority is given to U.S. veterans and military spouses enrolled in an accredited academic institution

-- If selected, applicants must sign an NDA, Code of Conduct, and undergo other background checks prior to internship commencement
+- If selected, applicants must sign the Internship Agreement Packet and undergo other background checks prior to internship commencement

 - If you do not receive an acceptance/declination email, please contact us at [email protected]

-- Step 4: The CTI Team Leads/Associate Team Leads will incorporate finalists into their assigned cohorts
+- Step 4: The CTI Team Leads/Assistant Team Leads will incorporate finalists into their assigned sections

 Application Processing Timeline